Friday, March 7, 2014

 1. HOT: Iris germanica, Bearded Iris.
 NOT: Iris sibirica, Siberian Iris

 Iris Action Front in Andy Sturgeons design for the Daily Telegraph.
-Image
+Image from Daily Telegraph. |

 The bearded iris is making a comeback.
 For years, it seemed almost everyone had a clump of bearded irises lost along a fence line.
 But the same reasons the plants became ubiquitous (drought tolerant, easy to divide) are now fueling their resurgence.
 That plus a slate of gorgeous new introductions like Iris Rose de la Vallée’.
 The flowers are a soft-peachy apricot that sport a tangerine beard, giving the bloom depth and elegance.
 Or consider Iris ‘Action Front’ whose appearance in stately planters in Andy Sturgeon’s groundbreaking Telegraph Garden helped elevate his garden to top prize.
 ‘Action Front’ combines sensuous peachy bloom with a sultry mahogany beard.
 Perhaps the best reason to consider Bearded Irises is that they last forever and can be handed down through the years.